oerc0122/MDANSE/Doc/pages/dynamics.rst

 user-defined axis.

-Since the DOS is computed from the unnormalized VACF, the DOS at :math:`\omega=0` gives an approximate value for the diffusion constant (see Eqs. :math:numref:`pfx20`) when an equal weighting scheme is used.
+Since the DOS is computed from the unnormalized VACF, the DOS at :math:`\omega=0` gives an approximate value for the diffusion constant (see Eq. :math:numref:`pfx7`) when an equal weighting scheme is used.
 The DOS can be smoothed by, for example, a Gaussian window applied in the time domain [Ref10]_ (see the section :ref:`appendix-fca`); the diffusion